Prince William launches 5-year project to end long-term homelessness in the UK

 The initiative comes as rising rents and a shortage of affordable housing push more people into homelessness amid the biggest decline in living standards since World War II.

 “My first visit to a homelessness shelter was when I was 11 with my mother.
-The visits we made, left a deep and lasting impression,” William said as he launched the program.
+The visits we made left a deep and lasting impression,” William said as he launched the program.

-“I met so many extraordinary people and listened to so many heart-breaking personal stories.
+“I met so many extraordinary people and listened to so many heartbreaking personal stories.
 Too many people have found themselves without a stable and permanent place to call home.”

 Around 300,000 people across the U.K. are homeless on any given night, according to Matt Downie, chief executive of the charity Crisis, one of the organizations working with Homewards.